MaxYari/OpenMWMercyCAO/README.md

 # Mercy: Combat AI Overhaul

 A significant overhaul of in-combat NPC behavior for OpenMW.
-Using custom lua behavior trees library, with new voice lines and animations.
-Overhauls Melee NPCs, partially affects ranged and spellcasters.
+Using a custom Lua behavior trees library, with new voice lines and animations.
+Overhauls melee NPCs, partially affects ranged and spellcasters.

 ![Demo 1](/imgs/demo1.gif)
 ![Demo 2](/imgs/demo2.gif)